 Let’s Start by Defining a “Separate Mobile Website”

 Likely, you’ve seen the “m.website.com” url before; this is an indication of a separate mobile website.
 Meaning that the mobile site lives on a totally different domain then the desktop version of your site.
-Separate mobile sites are designed specifically for mobile phones and most times are quite different from the desktop version of your site.
-Typically, content is cut down to a minimum and the mobile site only shows a subset of the information that is on the full desktop version of your site.
+Separate mobile websites are designed specifically for mobile phones and most times are quite different from the desktop version of your website.
+Typically, content is cut down to a minimum and the mobile website only shows a subset of the information that is on the full desktop version of your site.
 Separate mobile sites only show the information that has been deemed mobile-appropriate, leaving out most of the extra details.

 A mobile-dedicated site may include things like: